BabylonJS/JsRuntimeHost/README.md

 [![Build Status](https://dev.azure.com/babylonjs/ContinousIntegration/_apis/build/status/JsRuntimeHost%20CI?branchName=main)](https://dev.azure.com/babylonjs/ContinousIntegration/_build/latest?definitionId=22&branchName=main)

 # JavaScript Runtime Host
-The JsRuntimeHost is a library that provides cross-platform C++ JavaScript hosting for any JavaScript engines with Node-API support such as Chakra, V8, or JavaScriptCore.
+JsRuntimeHost is a library that provides cross-platform C++ JavaScript hosting for any JavaScript engines with Node-API support such as Chakra, V8, or JavaScriptCore.
 The Node-API contract from Node.js allows consumers of this library to interact with the JavaScript engine with a consistent interface.
 This library also provides some optional